If you’re starting to plan your wedding, congratulations!

-A humanist, non-religious wedding ceremony gives you the opportunity to marry where you want, when you want and how you want.
+A humanist, non-religious wedding ceremony gives you the opportunity to marry where you want, when you want, and how you want.
 There’s no set script: it’s too personal an occasion for that.
-Instead, each wedding is tailored to meet the particular couple’s requirements.
+Instead, each wedding is tailored to you.
 You can set the tone that’s right for you and choose your own words and music.

 Humanist weddings are perfect for couples who would like:

 You may also like to buy a copy of Humanists UK’s book, Sharing the Future.
-This includes lots of information and ideas on music and readings, as well as sample ceremonies.
+This includes information and ideas on music and readings.

 Humanist wedding ceremonies have featured in many blogs and wedding websites including the following:

-We’d love to hear from you if you’ve had a humanist wedding and would like to share a photo and a tell us a bit about it for our website.
+We’d love to hear from you if you’ve had a humanist wedding and would like to share your photos with us.